 Madrigal rose above the water.
 He fed them last night when they had been without food.
 She looked at him and sang her gratitude.
 He nodded at her and jumped in behind them, taking his seal form.

 Madrigal caught up with her companions and Aileen took them to the grotto, flanked by Denizen and her pod.

 “A selkie freed us,” the fry sang to the pods.
 Many of them showed signs of trauma.
 Hollow eyed and lifeless with bruises, open wounds, and sores on their fins and tails.
 The physical signs told of the abuse they’d suffered.

 Denizen felt rage well within her as the fry told of their experience.
 They all spoke at once, easily understood in the language of the Merfolk.
-Two of their number had been killed and their tails harvested.
+Two of their number were killed and their tails harvested.
 A great wailing began among the pods.
 Mourning the lives taken from them.

-Denizen spoke and all became quiet, the emotion radiating between them, thick in the air of the grotto.
+Denizen spoke, and all became quiet, the emotion radiating between them, thick in the grotto’s air.
 “The Land Dwellers do not remember the ancient time they left the oceans or that they descend from Merfolk.
 When they took these lives, they took their own, like a cannibal preying on its own flesh.”
 She spat into the water.